EthereansOS/unifihub-deprecated/README.md

 ### Resilience, Decentralization and Independence

 uSD is indeed the most resilient and secure stablecoin in the industry.
-By taking advantage of Uniswap, a security layer with a decentralized core, it frees holders from dependence on censorship or centralized manipulation by states and stablecoin issuers, and resolves all risks that come with trusting the big stablecoin companies, like MakerDAO, Coinbase, etc.
+By taking advantage to use Decentralized Finance on the top of Uniswap, a security layer with a decentralized core, it frees holders from dependence on censorship or centralized manipulation by states and stablecoin issuers, and resolves all risks that come with trusting the big stablecoin companies, like MakerDAO, Coinbase, etc.
 It is backed by a Decentralized Flexible Organization. $UniFi holders on the Ethereum network have 100% control of the code and Credit/Debit of the protocol.
 Nobody can stop or censor the UniFi-uSD protocol; for the first time, the Ethereum network doesn't have to choose between stability and independence in a stablecoin; it can have both.

 ### Allowed Stable Coins